peteroupc/peteroupc.github.io/random.md

 If a cryptographic RNG implementation uses a PRNG, the following requirements apply.

 The PRNG's _state length_ must be at least 128 bits and should be at least 256 bits.
+The _security strength_ used by the RNG must be at least 112 bits, should be at least 128 bits, and may equal the PRNG's _state length_.

 Before an instance of the RNG generates a random number, it must have been initialized ("seeded") with a seed defined as follows.
 The seed&mdash;
 - must have as many bits as the PRNG's _state length_,
-- must consist of data that ultimately derives from the output of one or more nondeterministic sources, where the output is at least as hard to predict as fully random data with as many bits as the PRNG's _state length_, and
+- must consist of data that ultimately derives from the output of one or more nondeterministic sources, where the output is at least as hard to predict as ideal random data with as many bits as the _security strength_, and
 - may be mixed with arbitrary data other than the seed as long as the result is no easier to predict.

 The RNG should be reseeded, using a newly generated seed as described earlier, to help ensure the unguessability of its output.
 If the implementation reseeds, it must do so before it generates more than 2<sup>67</sup> bits without reseeding, and should do so as often as feasible (whenever doing so would not slow down applications undesirably).